dalenewman/Cfg-NET/README.md

 </cfg>
 ```

-Or, if you prefer JSON:
+Here's the same in JSON:

 ```json
 {